cloudflare/cloudflare-docs/content/cloudflare-one/email-security/detection-settings/impersonation-registry.md

 # Impersonation registry

-The impersonation registry contains all variables of potential emails.
+The impersonation registry contains combinations of emails which are likely to be impersonated.
 If there is an email that is on the impersonation registry not listed as an alternative email address, that email will be reported as potential [business email compromise (BEC)](https://www.cloudflare.com/en-gb/learning/email-security/business-email-compromise-bec/).

 {{<Aside type="note">}}